Auto Cherry-Picker: Learning from High-quality Generative Data Driven by Language: Method

-(b) \textbf{Image Filter.} To enable a model with strong perception abilities and complex reasoning abilities, we emphasize the visual quality of the image itself and its alignment with the corresponding category description.
-Therefore, we filter images from these two perspectives.
-Specifically, we utilize a pre-trained multi-modal caption model to describe the entire image and local parts corresponding to each layout.
-This ensures that the object in the generated image is highly qualified enough to be identified by perception models.
-Then, we calculate the similarity between the predicted description from the caption model and the target description from the scene graph.
-The image filtering by CLIS-I can be formulated as:
+\textbf{(b) Image Filter.} To enable models with strong perception and complex reasoning abilities, we emphasize the visual quality of the image and its alignment with corresponding detailed descriptions.
+A pre-trained image captioning model generates global and local descriptions for synthetic images, respectively, where clear descriptions indicate high image quality and fidelity.
+Local descriptions are generated by guiding the model to focus on the corresponding layouts.
+An LLM then compares these descriptions with those in the generated scene graph to evaluate alignment.
+Thus, CLIS-I is formulated as:

-where $L$ represents layouts in the scene graph.
-We adopt a pre-trained VLM, Qwen-VL~\cite{Qwen-VL}, for caption model $C$ and an LLM to calculate the similarity within text modality.
-By manually designing task instructions for LLM, we can assign different significance to different parts of the scene graph.
+where $G^T$ represents the textual part of the scene graph $G$ (global caption and local objects attributes), $G^L$ represents the layouts within $G$, $I$ is the synthetic image corresponding to $G$, and $F_C$, $F_{sim}$ denote the captioning and similarity functions, respectively.
+Notably, CLIS-I includes instance-level scores without additional calculations, enabling instance-level filtering.
+Please refer to Appx.~\ref{app:fundation-models-and-prompt} for details of foundation models and prompts utilized in ACP.